 Immersed in an environment of plants, gardening, and my mom’s exploration of natural healing through the use of herbs, I developed an appreciation for plants that led to a fascination for ethnobotany and the many different functions plants can serve in our lives—from food to medicine to tools and more.

-I spent many hours in high school researching indigenous uses of plants native to my hometown and considered majoring in anthropology to further pursue my studies.
+I spent many hours in high school researching Indigenous uses of plants native to my hometown and considered majoring in anthropology to further pursue my studies.
 I majored instead in Literature for the transferrable critical thinking and writing skills I would gain, as well as my love for stories and their power to connect people across time, culture, and space.

 Gardening in San Jose, CA

-After graduating from college, I moved to San Jose, CA (Tamyen / Muwekma Ohlone ancestral land), where I started my own backyard vegetable garden.
+After graduating from college, I moved to San Jose, California (Tamyen / Muwekma Ohlone ancestral land), where I started my own backyard vegetable garden.
 It was July 2015, and my collection of bell pepper, cilantro, and mint plants quickly grew into a lush garden of potted edible plants mingled with overflowing nasturtiums, sunflowers, and poppies.
 Soon, every available sunny windowsill held a rotating array of seedlings and experiments.

 My childhood passion for gardening blossomed within me now that the demands of homework were gone and I could spend time tending to my plants after a long day staring at a computer at work.